Cathedral of St. Bartholomew, Plzeň: Sternberg Chapel

-The Builders and the Owners
+Builders and the owners

 Unfortunately, the time of beginning of its construction and the name of its builder are unknown.
-However, one possible author is considered to be Hans Spiess, who at that time worked for the king Vladislaus II. in the near castle Křivoklat.
-A source from the year 1472 is implying this information, since it says that at the time Jaroslav von Sternberg (son of Ladislav von Sternberg) was buried in the castle – quite possibly in the just finished chapel.
+However, one possible author is considered to be Hans Spiess, who at that time worked for the King Vladislaus II in the near castle Křivoklát.
+A source from the year 1472 is implying this information, since it says that at the time Jaroslav of Sternberg (son of Ladislav of Sternberg) was buried in the castle – quite possibly in the just finished chapel.

 Due to its architectural details, it is possible to deduce the work of the builder of the Saint Vitus Cathedral, the architect Kamil Hilbert, who supervised the restoration of the church in the years 1914–1920.
-He also set the era after the year 1510 as the most probable time of the origin of this monument, which also agrees with former messages about the lives of the Sternberg family in Zelena Hora and broader Pilsner country.
+He also set the era after the year 1510 as the most probable time of the origin of this monument, which also agrees with former messages about the lives of the Sternberg family in Zelená Hora and broader Plzeň country.

 Art-historical analysis of the chapel also shows that the builder was not the well/known Czech builder Benedikt Rejt; the dimensional curiosities of the chapel rather indicate the neighboring Luzice area.
 There, in the city of Zwickau, is located a cathedral built in the same era as the Sternberg Chapel, which shows eye-catching similarities between those two cathedrals.
 Therefore, there comes an assumption, that its builder was a man from Luzice.
-And because not only Ladislav von Sternberg, but also his predecessors had close relations to Lužice, it is possible, that the chapel builder took hold of a proficient in the area, where he had the best contacts and possibilities.
+And because not only Ladislav of Sternberg, but also his predecessors had close relations to Lužice, it is possible, that the chapel builder took hold of a proficient in the area, where he had the best contacts and possibilities.

 The builder chose for the cathedral a place showing the best conditions.
 It is the corner, originating from the meeting of the broad, right nave of the church with the presbytery.
 It is turned to a silent and sunny southern part, promising a quiet atmosphere for the eternal rest of the family.